 High blood sugar during pregnancy affects between 2 per cent to 5 per cent of pregnant women.
-During pregnancy, there is a state of insulin resistance and elevated insulin levels, which might lead to diabetes in pregnant woman.
+During pregnancy, there is a state of insulin resistance and elevated insulin levels, which might lead to diabetes in pregnant women.

 Gestational Diabetes Mellitus (GDM) is defined as glucose intolerance that was not present or recognised prior to pregnancy.
 The amount of GDM varies in different countries in direct proportion to the commonness of type II diabetes.
-India being the diabetic capital of the world, the incidence of GDM is higher than the USA or UK.
+India being the diabetic capital of the world, the incidence of GDM is higher than in the USA or UK.

 Here are a few factors that increase a pregnant woman's risk of developing GDM:

 1) Previous history of big baby (body weight > 4kg).

 2) Being a member of an ethnic group with a high role of type II diabetes.